cleverhans-lab/cleverhans/examples/nips17_adversarial_competition/README.md

 Entry point script for a non-targeted attack should accept three arguments: input directory, output directory and maximum size of adversarial perturbation (in [infinity norm](https://en.wikipedia.org/wiki/Uniform_norm)).
-It will be invoked in a following way:
+It will be invoked in the following way:

 ```bash
 attack_entry_point.sh INPUT_DIR OUTPUT_DIR MAX_SIZE_OF_PERTURBAION